nmflabs/laravel-behat-dusk/README.md

 It's automatically run `php artisan serve` for you, and stop it when test is done 🔥)
 5. Enjoy!

+## Troubleshooting

+1. Element is not clickable at (x, y)

+    If you're experiencing this issue, there is a high possibility that you're clicking an element that outside the viewport.

+    What does it means?
+It means your element isn't appears on your screen (maybe your element located in very bottom of the page), when the browser trying to click that element.
+    So, of course it's impossible to click that element.

+    In the real usage, you're just scrolling the browser to bottom, until you see your element, right?
+Then, it's just the same here.
+You need to tell the browser, to scroll the browser to bottom, until it found the element.

+    ```php
+    public function selectCheckbox($selector)
+    {
+        $this->browse(function (Browser $browser) use ($selector) {
+            $browser->scrollTo('#foo-element')->check($selector);
+        });
+    }
+    ```

 ## Security

 If you discover any security related issues, please email to 123.nabil.dev@gmail.com instead of using the issue tracker.